Delaney Athletic Conference

-Delaney Athletic Conference consisted of 15 high schools from Northern and Central Virginia.
-The Delaney Athletic Conference (DAC) is named after Joe Delaney, a former athlete from Northwestern State University.
+The Delaney Athletic Conference consisted of 15 high schools from Northern and Central Virginia.
+The Delaney Athletic Conference (DAC) was named after Joe Delaney, an athlete from Northwestern State University.
 The conference disbanded following the 2020-2021 school year.

 Mission statement

 "The Delaney Athletic Conference was created by its member schools in a spirit of trust and shared commitment to the highest ideal of sportsmanship, healthy competition, and mutual respect."